atomicobject/jquery_expand_assets/README.md

 Your template is now available to Javascript as a function on the `JST` object.
 Pass an expand directive to the function and you'll be given the result minus the wrapper element.

 Example: see `articles/_entry.js.coffee.expand` above

     directive = { name: 'Joe', content: 'I love Smurfs.' }
     html = JST['articles/entry'](directive)
     $('body').append(html)

 In this example, the result html will be:

     <h2 class='name'>Joe<h2>
     <p class='content'>I love Smurfs.</p>

 ## Naming conventions

 Templates are named on the `JST` object based on their filename.
 Directories under `app/assets/javascripts/templates` are preserved.
-If the template's filename starts with an underscore, the underscore is removed from the name.
+If the template's filename starts with an underscore, then the underscore is removed from the name.

 Examples: